melmzv/arg_ss24_project/README.md

 - You wll also need [Quarto](https://quarto.org/), a scientific and technical publishing system used for documentation pursoses of this project.
 Please follow the [Quarto installation guide](https://quarto.org/docs/get-started/) to install Quarto on your system.

 - Finally, you will also need to have `make` installed on your system, if you want to use it.
+It reads instructions from a `Makefile` and helps automate the execution of these tasks, ensuring that complex workflows are executed correctly and efficiently.
     - For Linux users this is usually already installed.
     - For MacOS users, you can install `make` by running `brew install make` in the terminal.
     - For Windows users, there are few options to install `make` and they are dependent on how you have setup your system.
 For example, if you have installed the Windows Subsystem for Linux (WSL), you can install `make` by running `sudo apt-get install make` in the terminal.
 If not you are probably better of googling how to install `make` on Windows and follow a reliable source.